 Some time ago I embarked on one of the most nerve-racking journeys of my life: my first day as a stay-at-home dad (SAHD).
 If I knew then what I know now, things honestly probably wouldn’t be too much different, except I might not have that deer in the headlights look about me most of the time.

-This post is written by our guest dad, Chris, who generously shares his best survival tips for new dads who are going to stay at home with their baby.
+This post is written by our guest dad, Chris, who generously shares his best survival tips for new stay-at-home dads.

 Here’s what Chris has to say: